Appletaart/inform/README.md

 # Inform decision
 This project is produced for Agentschap Binnenland Bestuur.
 Produced by Ember js and get the data with Sparql.
 <br>
-This project is produced to support the data from Open data semantic web technology to  informs the decision from boards of municipalities in the Vlaanderen region to show to the public.
+This project has been producing to support the data from Open data semantic web technology to informs the decision from boards of municipalities in the Vlaanderen region to show to the public.
 <br>
 * You could use a searching bar or click on the map to choose the municipalities that you would like to discovery.
 * For clicking on the map, you could switch the result bar from right to left.